Visitors to the Library and collaborative partners

 How to apply

-Search the Library Catalogue to find books, ebooks, journals and other electronic and non print materials held in the University of Roehampton Library.
+Search the Library Catalogue to find books and journals held in the University of Roehampton Library.

 Archives and Special Collections